kubernetes/website/docs/user-guide/kubeadm-reference.md

 installation.

-- `--api-advertise-addresses` (multiple values are allowed by having multiple flag declarations or multiple values separated by comma)
+- `--api-advertise-addresses` (multiple values are allowed by having multiple flag declarations or multiple values separated by commas)
-- `--api-external-dns-names` (multiple values are allowed by having multiple flag declarations or multiple values separated by comma)
+- `--api-external-dns-names` (multiple values are allowed by having multiple flag declarations or multiple values separated by commas)

 By default, `kubeadm` will automatically detect IP addresses and use these to generate certificates for the API server.
 If you would like